• Skip to primary navigation

 • White granulated sugar.
 I use white sugar because it adds only sweetness with no additional flavors.
 However, light, or dark brown sugar can also be used and adds some delicious caramel flavor.
 If the bananas are not overripe and not very sweet. additional sugar may be needed to compensate for the lack of natural sweetness.

 • Salt.
-I use a very small amount of table salt to enhance the flavors in the bread.
+I use a very small amount of table salt to season and enhance the flavor of the bread.

 • Eggs.
 For optimal results use eggs at room temperature as they blend and rise more easily.